dgc-network/coliving-protocol/docs/docs/protocol/overview.md

 Coliving consists of three demographics of users: Landlords (content creators), Residents (content consumers), and Service Providers.
 Some users check fall into all three demographics!

-- **Landlords** upload agreements, create albums, and share content to their following
+- **Landlords** upload agreements, and share content to their following
 - **Residents** stream agreements, create contentLists, subscribe to & follow landlords, and re-share content to their following
-- **Service Providers** serve app traffic, stream songs, and help secure the network
+- **Service Providers** serve app traffic, and help secure the network

 Service providers can provide one or more of the following services by staking $LIVE tokens and registering their service: